IBMSpectrumComputing/lsf-kubernetes/doc/LSF_Operator/README.md

       - /usr/sbin/nslcd
 ```

-10. Placement options are provided for all of the pods.
+10. Placement options are provided for all the pods.
 They can be used to control where the pods will be placed.
 The `includeLabel` is used to place the pods on worker nodes that have that label.
 The `excludeLabel` has the opposite effect.
 Worker nodes that have the `excludeLabel` will not be used for running the LSF pods.
 Taints can also be used to taint worker nodes so that the kube-scheduler will not normally use those worker nodes for running pods.
 This can be used to grant the LSF cluster exclusive use of a worker node.
 To have a worker node exclusively for the LSF cluster taint the node and use the taint name, value and effect in the placement.tolerate... section e.g.
 ```yaml
 spec:
   master:    # The GUI and Computes have the same controls